 First, can you tell us a little bit about National Review?

-How exactly did you go about integrating your adtech and martech stacks?
+How did you integrate your adtech and martech?

-Can you share some of the metrics that improved as a result of this initiative?
+Can you share some metrics from your CDP initiative?

 When looking at all of our partners and enhanced tools combined, here are the metrics we have improved:

-Subscriber acquisition and ROI: We have increased subscriptions 4x without paid marketing efforts thus far, be it on social, search or other
+- Subscriber acquisition and ROI: We have increased subscriptions 4x without paid marketing efforts thus far, be it on social, search or other channels.

-Website traffic: We have improved nearly every major performance & traffic metric including unique visits, sessions, sessions per user, and pages per sessions
+- Website traffic: We have improved nearly every major performance and traffic metric, including unique visits, sessions, sessions per user, and pages per sessions.

-Prevented potentially poor business investments to the tune of tens of thousands of dollars
+- Loss prevention: We prevented potentially poor business investments to the tune of tens of thousands of dollars.